CoolProp/CoolProp/wrappers/Delphi/Readme.rst

 13 December 2015

-project4 is a demo is based on the win32 shared DLL downloaded from the CoolProp site.
+project4 is a demo based on the win32 shared DLL downloaded from the CoolProp site.

-There are two parts to the demo:
+There are two parts:
   1. The actual DLL interface.
   2. A simple ph-chart builder.